top of page

 Who is the outsider that Jesus bids you to reach today?
 Who needs a friend in Jesus?

-We magnify other faults and minimize our own.
+We magnify others’ faults and minimize our own.

-Often times I think we do more fussing at the darkness in others then we do dealing with the darkness in our own soul.
-We magnify the sins of someone around us, to make ourselves look real good.
-We would rather taint someone’s name then own up to our mistakes.
-This is the Pharisee in all of us and it is the very opposite of what Scripture teaches.
+Often times I think we do more fussing at the darkness in others than we do dealing with the darkness in our own soul.
+We magnify the sins of someone around us to make ourselves look really good.
+We would rather taint someone’s name than own up to our mistakes.
+This is the Pharisee in all of us, and it is the very opposite of what Scripture teaches.

 James 5:16 says, “Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much.”